To the Rescue: How Salvage Operations can Minimize Commodity Losses

 Salvage firms are generally hired by the insurance company once a claim is filed to recoup as much commodity value as possible, minimize losses and reduce the costs associated with a catastrophic event.

-Houston Grain Trading Inc., of Houston, TX, is a salvage company specializing in managing insurance claims that has been in business for 33 years.
+Houston Grain Trading Inc., of Houston, TX, is a salvage company specializing in managing insurance claims.
 In addition to extinguishing fires and dealing with salvage and debris removal, it also works with adjusters to evaluate the claim, document values, negotiate with the insured as the insurance company’s expert and provide documentation on the progress of the operation for investigation purposes.

-Other salvagers specialize in removing commodities from specific vessels, such as Hulcher Services, Inc., headquartered in Denton, TX, which has served the rail industry since 1963 as a derailment emergency response provider.
-Nearly 15 years ago it began serving the grain industry, providing emergency response and facility recovery services nationwide.
+Other salvagers specialize in removing commodities from specific vessels, such as Hulcher Services, Inc., headquartered in Denton, TX, which has served the rail industry since 1963 as a transfer and salvage provider for derailed cars.
+Nearly 15 years ago it began its grain division, providing emergency response and facility recovery services nationwide.

 There are safety considerations with every salvage job due to the inherent dangers of fire, bin entry, grain dust and hazardous chemicals, so it is essential for the salvager to discuss all potential hazards at the facility with the manager before assembling on location.

 Have hazards handy

 Jon Kumlin, senior division manager of transfer for Hulcher Services, Inc., says the first phone call is crucial to help the salvager devise a recovery strategy and determine what safety and rescue equipment will be required for the job.

 “In our first discussion, we determine the extent of the emergency whether it’s a bin explosion, structural collapse, fire or derailment,” says Kumlin.
 “Then we go through an extensive list of hazards, including dust issues, confined spaces and the condition of the grain.
 We need to know if anything is bridged in the bin that would require additional processes to make it a safer environment to enter.”